Vlad Shifter

 Our legal experts and professionals take care of everything — from document preparation to final approval — with 24/7 support, so you don't have to worry about a thing.

-Serial entrepreneur and corporate consultant with 10+ years of experience with PwC, P&G, Coca Cola, Unilever.
-200 Techcrunch startups '23.
+Entrepreneur and corporate consultant with 10+ years of experience with PwC, P&G, Coca Cola, Unilever and others.
+TechCrunch 200 Alum.

 10+ years specialist in client and partner relations, driving innovation through deep customer understanding.